-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 "The other point on specialist schools, we've listened to parents of children with those highest needs and it's not practical for them to be schooled at home, it's really challenging.

 "So those schools are open for that reason as well.
-Lower risk and really the alternative is not an appropriate one."
+Lower risk, and really the alternative is not an appropriate one."

-Premier Daniel Andrews has sent out a stark message to rule-breakers, saying police won't be issuing any warnings before handing out fines to people doing the wrong thing.
+Andrews has sent out a stark message to rule-breakers, saying police won't be issuing any warnings before handing out fines to people doing the wrong thing.

 "There's no need for anyone to get fined.
 These rules are really clear.
 If you do the right thing, you won't be at any risk of getting a fine, but if people do the wrong thing, then this is so serious," he said.